 Yes.
 Chiropractic care is safe and effective.

-Scientific evidence proving that chiropractic care works is overwhelming.
-Over the past 20 years, many controlled and independent research studies have shown again and again that chiropractic care is safe and effective for treating low back pain, neck pain, headaches and other conditions relating to the spine.
+Scientific evidence proving that chiropractic care works are overwhelming.
+Over the past 20 years, many controlled and independent research studies have shown again and again that chiropractic care is safe and effective for treating low back pain, neck pain, headaches, and other conditions relating to the spine.

 Based on these scientific studies, the consensus is that chiropractic care is the treatment of choice for most spinal problems.
 The extent to which a person can benefit from care varies depending on their problem and how long it has existed.